 Start today with a 14-day free trial.

 Renting a property on Airbnb can potentially be more lucrative than traditional long-term rentals since short-term stays often command higher rates.
-So, there is a way to get a "passive income" on Airbnb without owning a property.
-You can use such a popular business model as short-term rental corporate leasing, or subletting.
+So, there is a way to get "passive income" on Airbnb without owning a property.
+You can utilize a popular business model such as short-term rental, corporate leasing, or subletting.

 The corporate lease on Airbnb means you need to find the right property in the right location, sign a long-term agreement, and obtain a permit from your landlord to rent it out on a short-term basis on Airbnb or other OTAs.
-This strategy is absolutely legal, but you should remember that it's not easy to find landlords who allow subletting.
+This strategy is entirely legal, but please note that it's not always easy to find landlords who permit subletting.

 Airbnb Passive Income: Can You Make Good Money?